 | Conyer |

-Starting from the head of Oare Creek in the village of Oare, head out along the Western side of the Creek on the path signed as both the ECP and Saxon Shore Way, SSW.
-Pass the hamlet of Hollowshore on the opposite bank (where the Oare Creek joins the Faversham Creek), and soon enter the Oare Marshes Local Nature Reserve.
+Starting from Faversham Station, follow the RED route to the old Guildhall, then walk out of town on quaint West Street and out through the suburb of Davington to reach the village of Oare (points of interest along the way are described in my Faversham Two Creeks Walk).
+From Oare, follow the BLUE line to Conyer then Teynham Station.
+From the head of Oare Creek, head out along the Western side of the Creek on the path signed as both the ECP and Saxon Shore Way, SSW.
+Pass the hamlet of Hollowshore on the opposite bank (where the Oare Creek joins the Faversham Creek, visited on this walk), and soon enter the Oare Marshes Local Nature Reserve.
 At the junction with the Swale shore (there is a bird hide) turn Westwards to follow the path, exiting the reserve, and continue along the embankment, overlooking the expansive Luddenham Marshes and Tyneham Levels to landward, and the Isle of Sheppey across the Swale.
-Turn inland at Conyer Creek to reach the quayside village of Conyer.
+Turn inland at Conyer Creek to reach the village and marina of Conyer.

 Walk through the village and take a footpath across fields and orchards down to Teynham Station.